thaitunam/scratch/README.md

-# E羊icques&mdash;An unofficial Scratch mod
+# E羊icques&mdash;An unofficial Scratch mod.

 The mod is available at https://sheeptester.github.io/scratch-gui/.